home-assistant/addons/git_pull/DOCS.md

 2. Find the "Git pull" add-on and click it.
 3. Click on the "INSTALL" button.

+## WARNING

+Risk of complete loss is possible.
+Prior to starting this add-on, ensure a copy of your Home Assistant configuration files exists in the Github repository.
+Otherwise, your local machine configuration folder will be overwritten with an empty configuration folder and you will need to restore from a backup.

 ## How to use

 In the configuration section, set the repository field to your repository's